inno-se/the-guide/README.md

 # we-have-tiktok-at-home

-This repository and accompanying GitHub Projects demonstrate an approach to working with epics, backlog, and tasks for a TikTok-like product.
+This repository and accompanying GitHub projects serve as a blueprint for organizing and tracking the development of a TikTok-like product.

 ## GitHub Organization